-- 1.1 Kent College (Canterbury) Senior School is a co-educational independent day and boarding school for pupils aged between 11 and 19 years.
-The school is a charity within the Methodist Independent School Trust, which acts as its proprietor.
-The schools' governing body undertakes almost all aspects of governance, apart from the most significant financial decisions which are taken by the school trust. - 1.2 Kent College was founded in 1885 and acquired by the board of management of Methodist schools in 1920.
-The senior school, together with the junior school and the international study centre (ISC) are component institutions of Kent College (Canterbury).
-Since the previous inspection a new post of executive headmaster has been created to oversee all the component institutions of Kent College, and there has been a new chair of governors appointed. - 1.3 There are three boys' and two girls' single-sex boarding houses for pupils aged between 11 and 19 years.
-The sixth form provides for pupils aged 17 to 19 years.
+- 1.2 Kent College was founded in 1885 and was acquired by the board of management of Methodist schools in 1920.
+The senior school, together with the junior school and the ISC are component institutions of Kent College (Canterbury).
+Since the previous inspection a new post of executive headmaster has been created to oversee all the component institutions of Kent College and a new chair of governors has been appointed. - 1.3 The senior school has five boarding houses on site, two for girls and three for boys.
+All ISC pupils are boarders.